Wholesale CBD Hemp Seeds

 Minimum orders usually start around 2,000-3,000 seeds with prices ranging from $1-$5 per seed to thousands of dollars per pound, depending on whether the seed is regular or feminized.
 Most small farms may want to start with less.
 Contact us if you are interested in lower quantities or finding specific hemp varieties.

 How much hemp can you grow on one acre?
-Check out this farm calculator.
+Check out our hemp seed 101 overview.